xai1983kbu/mysql-data-api/README.md

 ### Prerequisites
 When getting started make sure you are using **Aurora Serverless MySQL** and that the **Data API** is enabled.
-And that you cluster is configured to use secrets from **AWS Secrets Manager**
+And that your cluster is configured to use secrets from **AWS Secrets Manager**

 Install sequelize in project
 ```